EvaMaeRey/ggnc/README.md

 peices of it as desired) in a relatively step by step fashion - and that might be a good jumping off point for modifying to ggbrasil etc.

+ggnc performs some convinient data manipulations that you will need for creating the reference dataframes required

 Here is a suggested workflow, inspect each file as you go… :

 ``` r